zzxwill/odps/intl.en-US/User Guide/Data upload and download/Tunnel commands.md

     -- Download data from the table to the test_table.txt file.
     ```

--   Resume:  If an error occurs because of the network or the Tunnel service, you can resume transmission of the file or directory after interruption.
-This command allows you to resume a previous data upload operation, but does not support download operations.
+-   Resume:  If an error occurs because of network or the Tunnel service, you can resume transmission of the file or directory after interruption.
+This command allows you to resume the previous data upload operation, but does not support download operations.

     ```
     tunnel resume;